A MOTIVATIONAL, INSPIRATIONAL TEEN BOOK EVERY PARENT, YOUTH WORKER AND TEACHER SHOULD READ

 Why Letter 2 a Teen?

 “From my personal experiences in a variety of education, community and sporting settings, I have seen many teenagers drifting through school without direction and support, falling through the cracks and simply not realizing their potential,” Robin says.
-“On a weekly, if not daily basis, the global media communicates how the problems of teenage binge drinking, drug abuse, antisocial behaviour and inappropriate sexual behaviour are negatively impacting the lives of families and communities.
+“On a weekly, if not daily basis, the global media communicates how the problems of teenage binge drinking, drug abuse, antisocial behavior and inappropriate sexual behavior are negatively impacting the lives of families and communities.
 More teenagers are growing up in a single parent family which raises other challenges.
-Having miraculously survived cancer as a nine-year old, but carrying the scars through my teenage years, as well as my mother dying when I was 10, I have some understanding of what many young people experience when the going gets tough.
+Having miraculously survived cancer as a nine-year old, but carrying the scars through my teenage years, as well as my mother dying when I was ten, I have some understanding of what many young people experience when the going gets tough.

 “I was also actively working in the field of youth mentoring.
-After six to 12 months the formally structured program comes to an end,” Robin explains.
+After six to twelve months the formally structured program comes to an end,” Robin explains.
 “I coached and mentored many teenagers and then we went in different directions.
 I would have liked to have left them with a resource to which they could refer as they continued on life’s journey.
 I also have two kids, now adults.
 What encouraging words could I write in a letter to them as they journeyed through adolescence to adulthood?
 A letter has a more personal touch to it, doesn’t it?”

-Conscious of the fact that most teenagers live in a virtual world of instant gratification, seldom taking time out to reflect, Robin wanted to write something that any teenager could pick up, flick through, find words of encouragement and feel challenged and inspired by.
+Conscious of the fact that most teenagers live in a virtual world of entitlement and instant gratification, seldom taking time out to reflect, Robin wanted to write something that any teenager could pick up, flick through, find words of encouragement and feel challenged and inspired.
 He regards the book as a self-empowering journey, containing many tips, ideas and illustrations and communicates a strong message that we have some control over our destiny through the choices we make.
 “One choice involves building a web of support around ourselves and identifying different cheerleaders and non-judgmental mentors we can turn to at different times.”

 Be a dreamer

-Robin encourages teenagers to go after their dreams, yet understands that most do not have a clue how to begin this journey.
+Robin encourages teenagers to chase their dreams, yet understands that most do not have a clue how to begin this journey.
 “When they become goal getters and start achieving these goals, their self-confidence and self-esteem increases.
-They learn that it’s okay to fail if they are giving something their best shot and the importance of taking positive lessons from all their life experiences.”
+They learn both that it’s okay to fail if they are giving something their best shot, and the importance of taking positive lessons from all their life experiences.”
 In a user-friendly way, he gives teenagers invaluable tips about how to approach people for encouragement and assistance as they explore career interests, how to communicate effectively with others, write a resume, develop a portfolio, approach a job interview with confidence, handle stress and build quality relationships with positive friends and family.

 Promoting Developmental Assets

-Robin acknowledges the pioneering work of the Search Institute in Minneapolis and the work they have done promoting the building of assets in the lives of young people when we interact with them so they will grow up to lead healthy, positive and productive lives.
+Robin acknowledges the pioneering work of the Search Institute in Minneapolis and the work they have done promoting the building of assets in the lives of young people when we interact with them so they will grow up to lead healthy, positive, and productive lives.
 “It’s all about creating the best nurturing environment for our young people,” Robin explains.
 “The asset approach focuses on nurturing positive, supportive and meaningful relationships, promotes positive values, stresses the importance of boundaries, constructive use of time, a commitment to learning, social competencies and having a positive view of oneself, never accepting anything but the best effort.
 All these assets have been woven into the different sections of this book, hence the importance of the choices teenagers will make along the self-empowering journey I referred to earlier.”